-The beauty of a woman shows in a teacher who believes in you.
+The beauty of a woman is in a teacher who believes in you.
 It’s in the little sister you’ll pick on and tease, and will always stick up for.
 You’ll even throw crab apples at bullies.
 It’s the way your pulse races when your crush sits next to you in a reading circle.

 If your knees touch, it’s magic.

-You find it in the first girl you kiss.
+You find it with the first girl you kiss.
 When you ask the boys at lunch who’ve been there, and some who haven’t, ‘how does this work?”’
 It’s there when you dig a girl enough to ask her to be your girlfriend.

 It’s learning that a teenager should spend his recess with his arm around his girl.
 Not playing football.
 Girls mystify.
+For years and years …